Asset Allocation

 The short answer is a minimum of ten years, because a ten year period will generally include a bear market and a bull market, but longer is better.
 In fact, a ten year period is probably the minimum period that should be examined in order to evaluate a strategy with a reasonable degree of confidence.

-The Four Model Portfolios:
+The Model Portfolios:

 1. The US Portfolio